 If you’re self-employed, the Paycheck Protection Program can help tide you over while the U.S. hunkers down during the coronavirus pandemic.
-And if you make less than $100,000, you can use this loan to pay yourself or qualifying employees for an eight-week period and earn loan forgiveness.
+And if you make less than $100,000, you can use this loan to pay yourself or qualifying employees for up to 24 weeks and earn loan forgiveness.

 The SBA and U.S. Treasury Department are urging would-be borrowers to apply as soon as possible — funds are limited, many businesses are expected to apply and lenders need time to process applications.
 The last day to apply for the program is March 31, 2021.